alexy/scalingpipe/README.md

 	cd $PROJECT_ROOT (this directory)
 	ln -s $LINGPIPE_DIST_DIR/demos/data .
 	ln -s $LINGPIPE_DIST_DIR/demos/models .

 The code is based on the demos code from the LingPipe 4.1.0 distribution and consists of the following packages.

 ## String Comparison

 Code demonstrating various string distance measures available in LingPipe.
-The LingPipe demo code is in demos/stringCompare, the scalingpipe equivalent is in the package o.s.s.strcmp.
-Read the LingPipe [String Comparison Tutorial](http://alias-i.com/lingpipe/demos/tutorial/stringCompare/read-me.html) for more details.
+The LingPipe demo code is in demos/stringCompare, the scalingpipe equivalent is in the package o.s.strcmp Read the LingPipe [String Comparison Tutorial](http://alias-i.com/lingpipe/demos/tutorial/stringCompare/read-me.html) for more details.

 ## Sentence Detection

 Code demonstrating sentence splitting and chunking, evaluating and tuning sentence models.
-The LingPipe demo code is in demos/sentences, the scalingpipe equivalent is in the package o.s.s.sentence.
+The LingPipe demo code is in demos/sentences, the scalingpipe equivalent is in the package o.s.sentence.
 Read the LingPipe [Sentences Tutorial](http://alias-i.com/lingpipe/demos/tutorial/sentences/read-me.html) for more details.

 The evaluation and tuning demos require the [GENIA Corpus (TGZ)](http://www.nactem.ac.uk/genia/genia-corpus/term-corpus) to be downloaded - the link in the original LingPipe docs is outdated.
 The TGZ file can be expanded into the demos/data directory of the LingPipe distribution.

 ## Part of Speech Tagging

 Code demonstrating part of speech tagging and phrase chunking.
-The LingPipe demo code is in demos/posTags, the scalingpipe equivalent is in the package o.s.s.postag.
+The LingPipe demo code is in demos/posTags, the scalingpipe equivalent is in the package o.s.postag.
 Read the LingPipe [Part of Speech Tutorial](http://alias-i.com/lingpipe/demos/tutorial/posTags/read-me.html) for more details.

 You will need to download the Brown Corpus from NLTK, the GENIA POS corpus from GENIA and the MedPost corpus from Medpost.
 The GENIA URL is outdated and should be [this one](http://www.nactem.ac.uk/genia/genia-corpus/pos-annotation).
 All of the corpora should be downloaded into the LingPipe demos/data directory.

-## Named Entity Recognition - ne
+## Named Entity Recognition

+Code demonstrating building and evaluating Named Entiy Recognizers.
+The LingPipe demo code is in demos/ne, the scalingpipe equivalent is in the package o.s.ner.
+Read the LingPipe [Named Entity Tutorial](http://alias-i.com/lingpipe/demos/tutorial/ne/read-me.html) for more details.

+The Gene NER (StatisticalNERDemo) uses the genetag data from the MedPost dataset that was needed for the POS Tagging code.
+Additionally you need to download the CoNLL Spanish NER (CoNLLSpanishNERDemo), gunzip and manually fix 3 of the of I tags to B tags (see the tutorial for files and line numbers).
+For the Arabic NER you have to download the ANER corpus and gazetteer and gunzip the gazetteers.

 ## Word Sense Disambiguation - wordSense
 ## Expectation Maximization - em
 ## Singular Value Decomposition - svd